JanEGerken/ms-in-dnns/lecture_d/assignment_d.md

 Train the model specified above with batch size 32 for a few epochs and observe the loss curves.

 Next, add an `argparse` option called `--batchnorm` to add a `torch.nn.BatchNorm2d` layer after each convolutional layer.
-Train the model for 60 epochs and interpret the training- and validation loss curves.
+Train the model for 60 epochs and interpret the training- and validation loss curves as well as validation accuracy.
 This run should take about 1h to complete.

 Next, add an option `--dropout` for a `torch.nn.Dropout` layer with dropout probability `0.3` after each pooling layer and after the ReLU layers in the fully connected classifier.
-Train this model with batch norm and dropout for 60 epochs and interpret the results and training and validation loss curves.
+Train this model with batch norm and dropout for 60 epochs and interpret the results and training and validation loss curves as well as validation accuracy.

 Finally, add an option `--augment` for data augmentation.
 Augment the **training** data using `torchvision.transforms` with random horizontal- and vertical flips, random rotations by -10 to 10 degrees, random resized crops with a scale of 0.8 to 1.0 and an aspect ratio of 0.8 to 1.2 and a color jittering with brightness factor, contrast factor and  saturation factor in $[0.8, 1.2]$ and hue factor of $[-0.2, 0.2]$.
-Train again for 60 epochs and interpret the results.
+Train again for 60 epochs with training and validation loss curves as well as validation accuracy and interpret the results.
 Also try combining data augmentation and dropout.

 Summarize your results in a WandB report, including the table of predicted results and the learning curves.